 - Volunteered as an EMT in Virginia and Maryland.

 - Taught SCUBA and first aid to scientists as the assistant scientific diving officer for the Smithsonian Institution.

 - Worked as an assistant editor for Weatherwise magazine.

 - Learned to code and build simple websites, including the first website for Weatherwise and the American Academy of Underwater Sciences.

-- Became the science writer for the Smithsonian Environmental Research Center.
+- Became the science writer and communications lead for the Smithsonian Environmental Research Center.

 - Helped build a house with my own hands.